 Dr. John Eaton, in his book Chronic Fatigue Syndrome (CFS) uses the Reverse Therapy Approach®.

-Anger management for migraines would be to consider forming stronger boundaries around your own values.
+Anger management for migraines includes forming stronger boundaries around your own values.

-He identifies the “Bodymind” and “Headmind” both of which work to communicate with us.
-The bodymind however, communicates using “symptoms as ‘codes’ to flag up that a difficulty has returned and we need to learn new ways of handling the experience.”
+He identifies the “Bodymind” and “Headmind” that both work to communicate with you.
+The bodymind however, communicates using “symptoms as ‘codes’ to flag up that a difficulty has returned and you need to learn new ways of handling the experience.”

 I personally have found Dr. Eaton’s work and his Reverse Therapy Approach® to be one of the single most effective forms of working with these horrific migraines and resulting emotional turmoil.
 The other gentle and effective approach is Focusing that was pioneered by Eugene Gendlin.
 I use both methods, but more on that later.